1972 Pittsburgh Pirates season

 The 1972 Pittsburgh Pirates season was the 91st season of the Pittsburgh Pirates franchise; the 86th in the National League.

+Background

 The defending World Series champion Pirates finished first in the National League East with an MLB-best record of 96–59.
-The team was defeated three games to two by the Cincinnati Reds in the 1972 National League Championship Series.
+The team was defeated three games to two by the Cincinnati Reds in the NLCS.
 Despite losing the series, the Pirates put up a good fight, unlike the last time the two teams met in the playoffs.
-In Game 5, the Pirates led 3-2 in the 9th inning, and were 3 outs away from pulling off a major upset over the Reds.
-All looked good until the Pirates collapsed in the 9th inning and allowed 2 runs to score, with the walkoff run coming on a wild pitch.
+In Game 5, the Pirates led 3–2 in the ninth inning, and were 3 outs away from pulling off a major upset over the Reds.
+All looked good until the Pirates collapsed in the 9th inning and allowed 2 runs to score, with the walk-off run coming on a wild pitch.